 Further up the Senbutsujo is the Kojirin.
 Koji means a lay Buddhist and this was a drill hall for kendo, or Japanese fencing used by Yagyu school (Yagyu is the name of a famous sword-master family served as instructors for the Tokugawa Shogun during the Edo Period).
 Most notable among the Yagyus was Munenori Yagyu (1571-1646), one of the greatest swordsman in history, who served the Third Shogun Iemitsu Tokugawa (1604-1651), and won the favor of the Shogunate.
 (Incidentally, Rin'noji in Nikko, Tochigi Prefecture, was built for this Shogun).
 A devout Zen Buddhist, Munenori incorporated much of the Zen teachings into his treatise on swordsmanship.
 This was the reason why the building was relocated here in 1928 from Tokyo.

 Enshrined in the center of the hall is a sedentary statue of Fudo Myo-o or Acalanatha in Skt.
 The hall is open to the public for sit-in meditation every Saturday afternoon.
 Also for students who wants to study and practice Zen, this hall offers a good opportunity.
-It is a six-day session held in March and September.
+It is a six-day session held in early March and early September.

 A Fudo Myo-o statue at NNM.

-(7) Dai-Hojo, or Living quarters for the chief priest:
+(7) Dai-Hojo, or Living quarters for the chief priest

 Back to the main path, and go straight up about 100 meters, and there will be the Dai-Hojo to your right.
 Hojo is the same spelling as that of the Hojo Family in alphabet but totally different in kanji characters.
 Hojo of living quarters originally means a jo (3 meters) square, enough space for a chief priest's living room, but today's Hojo is like a mansion and is used to accommodate distinguished guests.
 The Temple's Dai Hojo is also open to those who practice Zen.